The Libertine (2005 film): Plot

 Hiding from the king in the English countryside and sick with symptoms of syphilis, Rochester peddles phoney gynaecological "treatments" for women, including the selling of "potions" made from Alcock's urine.
 Rochester's face has become disfigured by syphilitic gummata, which he hides beneath a mask.
-Charles eventually tracks down Rochester, but decides that the worst punishment possible is to simply "let you be you."
-Rochester returns to his estate and wife, Elizabeth, admitting to having been constantly for five years under the influence of "the drink."
+Charles eventually tracks down Rochester, but decides that the worst punishment possible is to simply "let you be you".
+Rochester returns to his estate and wife, Elizabeth, admitting to having been constantly for five years under the influence of "the drink".
 Elizabeth declares her love for him.

-Charles' choice of heir, his Roman Catholic brother James, Duke of York, leads to a showdown in Parliament over the Exclusion Bill that would deny James the throne.
-Rochester uses make-up and a silver nose tip to hide the symptoms of syphilis as he enters the House of Lords hobbling on two canes.
-His denunciation in the Lords of the bill ingratiates the appreciation of the king when it is defeated.
-When Rochester reveals his desire to have wanted Barry as his wife she reveals she never had the desire to be the wife of anyone, she had a daughter by him that he was unaware of, and this daughter is called Elizabeth.
+Charles' choice of heir, his Roman Catholic brother James, Duke of York, leads to a confrontation in Parliament over the Exclusion Bill that would deny James the throne.
+Rochester uses make-up and a silver nose tip to hide the symptoms of syphilis as he enters the House of Lords, hobbling on two canes.
+His denunciation in the Lords of the bill is appreciated by the king when it is defeated.
+When Rochester reveals his desire to have wanted Barry as his wife she reveals she never had the desire to be the wife of anyone, she had a daughter by him that he was unaware of and this daughter is called Elizabeth.

 Rochester returns to his estate where he is bedridden in the care of Elizabeth and his mother.
-A priest is summoned to "bring God to him" as his mother did not want Rochester to die as an atheist, and Alcock.
+A priest is summoned to "bring God to him" as his mother did not want Rochester to die as an atheist and Alcock.
 Before he dies, Rochester asks the priest to recite from Book of Isaiah, chapter 53; he also asks his wife to retell the story of how he had abducted her when she was 18 years old and they fell in love.
 Rochester's death is followed by a scene of Elizabeth Barry playing the role of his wife in The Man of Mode, the play about him written by his friend Etherege.

-The epilogue depicts Rochester slipping into the darkness of a fading candlelight, asking "Do you like me now?"
+The epilogue depicts Rochester slipping into the darkness of a fading candlelight, asking "Do you like me now?".